Rebecca is a Partner in and Co-Head of the Dispute Resolution Group.

 Rebecca and her team have advised in varying capacities on projects comprising approximately 75% of the UK’s offshore wind energy generating capacity.
 As a result the WFW team are particularly adept at the early and cost efficient resolution of disputes before, during and after construction.

 Rebecca has been named by leading UK legal weekly The Lawyer as one of its Hot 100 2020, a prestigious list of the lawyers of the moment who are shaping the legal profession.
-She has been shortlisted for “Litigator of the year” at the Women in Law Awards 2020.
+She was shortlisted for “Litigator of the year” at the Women in Law Awards 2020.

 - Advising a Spanish EPC contractor in TCC proceedings and adjudication in connection with the termination of an EPC contract for a UK biomass plant.